tmselim/ruby-on-rails-exercises/README.md

 Use the 'Fork' button on the upper right of the project's github page.

+Later on, to update your fork, you'll need to do two things:

+    $ git remote add upstream git@github.com:gosmartfactory/ruby-on-rails-exercises.git
+    $ git fetch upstream

+Only the second command will be required for future updates.
+Now, if you want to see what new branches are available to check out and merge from,

+    $ git branch -r

 ### Check out a local copy:

     $ git clone git@github.com:<your_github_username>/ruby-on-rails-exercises.git